-School Fair Organization Student(s) Project Development One Week 1.
-Prior 2.
-3. 4.
-5. 6.
+School Fair Organization Student(s) Project Development One Week Prior Inform staff of expected timetable interruptions.
 Finalize organization re assistance of others to help with set- up, supervision, etc. Confirmation of judges.
 Arrange for coffee, tea, snacks, etc. for judges.
 Assign students their Science Fair project numbers and make a list of project titles and other details. (i.e. electrical, special requirements).
+Review the process for set-up, judging, viewing and clean up.
 Check status of students' projects.
 Some schools have the project summary due a week or so prior to the school fair.
 These are then judged separately by the teacher or one of the volunteer judges.
 Assist students with project display details.
 Review techniques, skills needed for interview process during judging.